fourstix/Elf-RcBasic/readme.md

 in two form factors, ROM and Elf/OS.
 All versions of Rc/Basic as well as the source code can be obtained from www.elf-emulation.com.

+## Major Changes from the original

+1. The original code had a provision for working with hex numbers of the form 0ffh.
+Numbers had to start with a digit 0-9 and end with an H or h.
+However, this was broken and is now fixed.
+2. HEX$() added to convert a number into a 4-character hex number HEX$(0) => 0000.
+3. Changed AND/OR to be lowest precedence so things like IF A=1 AND B=2 THEN work correctly (revert with #define ANDOR_LOW_PREC)
+4. Allowed AND/OR to mix numeric or multiple string conditionals (e.g., IF YN$="Y" OR YN$="y" THEN ...)
+5. Fixed Unary - and + (e.g., PRINT -1 + 3 gives 2 instead of -4)
+6. THEN is no longer optional (revert with #define IF_OPT).
+If IF_OPT is zero then you can the form: "IF A=0 THEN 20" instead of "IF A=0 THEN GOTO 20"

 Introduction:
 -------------
   BASIC is an acronym for Beginners All-purpose Symbolic Instruction Code.